Christmas charcuterie board ideas

 And as ever when choosing what to put on a charcuterie board, consider textures as well as taste.
 “By blending soft cheeses with hard cheeses, crunchy crackers, juicy fruits, and a variety of meat charcuteries, you create a sensory experience for your guests,” she adds.

-When it comes time to arrange all your delicious ingredients, Jessica recommends starting with your cheeses, followed by meats, then fruits, nuts and other accompaniments to fill in the gaps and “create an inviting presentation”.
+Arranging a charcuterie board – Jessica recommends starting with cheeses, followed by meats, then fruits, nuts and accompaniments to fill in the gaps and “create an inviting presentation.”

 Then, don’t let all that hard work go to waste.
 “Once done, spray with a fine oil spray before wrapping to keep it bright,” Andrew says.
 “Keep the meats covered with greaseproof paper and cool (ideally in the fridge) to prevent them drying out, and then get them out about 30-60 minutes before serving to allow them to come up to room temperature.”